top of page

 At a combined 250+ pages, they are also a heavy lift.

-Asking schools to navigate hundreds of pages of technical guidance, reconcile multiple frameworks, and turn them into something usable on campus is unrealistic.
+Expecting schools to navigate hundreds of pages of technical guidance, reconcile multiple frameworks, and turn them into something usable on campus is a bold ask, and for many, it's unrealistic.
+They simply don't have enough resources to dedicate staff time to this monumental project.

-What K–12 schools need is not less rigor or watered-down guidance from the state or FEMA.
+That said, what K–12 schools need is not less rigor or watered-down guidance from the state or FEMA.
 They need translation.
 Clear priorities.
 Practical starting points and tools that acknowledge real constraints.
+And for those who already have plans, they need guidance on where they must fill in the gaps to provide the level of safety and security they strive to establish for their school communities.

 With deep experience supporting schools across the country, Total Resilience is uniquely qualified to work with you, and translate this complex guidance into a comprehensive, tailored plan that is practical and actionable.
 Contact us here, and let us know how we can help you translate pages of guidance into a sustainable plan that ultimately will help school leaders protect your students.